sts08015/zap/README.md

-I'm sure it has better feature than original zap :)
+I'm sure it has a better feature than the original zap :)